BigPolarBear1/factorization/README.md

 Update: Yeap... a composite vs prime "a" does matter.
 A prime "a" more reliably yields a twin solution.
 Let me check if I can find this "twin solution" more reliably when "a" is prime... because then I can just use linear algebra to construct a b-smooth that is square except for one factor.
 Which is still a massive breakthrough.. and after that I can look at generalizing toward composite "a".
 Fck it.. this might be it at last.
 You know when I crossed Iceland despite extreme weather advisories on the interior... this is the same..
 I push on or I perish.
 There is nothing else anymore.
 And perhaps people think they can break me, but all it does is make me more determined.

+Update: Let me also test small "a" vs large "a" and amount of factors in "a".
+I need to narrow down the exact condition that's going to yield a twin solution.
+Once I got that..
+I can probably reliably calculate it in a prime/finite field using hensel rather then CRTing multiple ones together + hensel.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>